Hezbollah: Attitudes and actions concerning Jews and Judaism

-Hezbollah officials have said, on rare occasions, that it is only "anti-Zionist" and not anti-Semitic.
+Hezbollah officials have said, on rare occasions, that it is only "anti-Zionist" and not antisemitic.
 However, according to scholars, "these words do not hold up upon closer examination".
-Among other actions, Hezbollah actively engages in Holocaust denial and spreads anti-Semitic conspiracy theories.
+Among other actions, Hezbollah actively engages in Holocaust denial and spreads antisemitic conspiracy theories.
+Muhammad Hussein Fadlallah, a prominent Lebanese Shia cleric and an influential ideological figure associated with Hezbollah, made a number of statements expressing hostility toward Jews as a group.

 Various antisemitic statements have been attributed to Hezbollah officials.
 Amal Saad-Ghorayeb, a Lebanese political analyst, argues that although Zionism has influenced Hezbollah's anti-Judaism, "it is not contingent upon it because Hezbollah's hatred of Jews is more religiously motivated than politically motivated".
-Robert S. Wistrich, a historian specializing in the study of anti-Semitism, described Hezbollah's ideology concerning Jews:
+Robert S. Wistrich, a historian specialising in the study of antisemitism, described Hezbollah's ideology concerning Jews:

 The anti-Semitism of Hezbollah leaders and spokesmen combines the image of seemingly invincible Jewish power ... and cunning with the contempt normally reserved for weak and cowardly enemies.
 Like the Hamas propaganda for holy war, that of Hezbollah has relied on the endless vilification of Jews as 'enemies of mankind,' 'conspiratorial, obstinate, and conceited' adversaries full of 'satanic plans' to enslave the Arabs.
 It fuses traditional Islamic anti-Judaism with Western conspiracy myths, Third Worldist anti-Zionism, and Iranian Shiite contempt for Jews as 'ritually impure' and corrupt infidels.
 Sheikh Fadlallah typically insists ... that Jews wish to undermine or obliterate Islam and Arab cultural identity in order to advance their economic and political domination.